PrefPaint: Enhancing Medical Image Inpainting through Expert Human Feedback: Pilot Study

-We present the average rating scores of the participants, ranging from 1 to 5 (1 denoting "very bad" and 5 indicating "very good"), obtained from the user study evaluation (see Table~\ref{tab:userstudy-results} and Fig.~\ref{fig:userstudy-overall}).
-The results indicate that our proposed method outperforms other methods in all domains and metrics.
-In addition, we obtained insightful conclusions from the study: \begin{itemize} \item \textbf{Alignment}: Our method received the highest rating score of 5, indicating a high level of alignment.
-SD2i and DreamBooth followed with more dispersed ratings, showing a mixture of performance.
-Meanwhile, the majority of scores of SDi are 1.
+To evaluate the general performance of our method, we analyzed the average rating scores provided by all participants.
+As shown in Table~\ref{tab:userstudy-results} and Fig.~\ref{fig:userstudy-overall}, our proposed approach consistently outperforms all baseline methods across every category.
+We also obtained insightful conclusions from the study: \begin{itemize} \item \textbf{Alignment}: Our method overwhelmingly received the highest rating score of 5, indicating a high level of alignment with user prompts.
+In contrast, SD2i and DreamBooth yielded dispersed scores, and SDi predominantly received scores of 1.

-\item \textbf{Realism}: Our method again scored highest predominantly with rating score of 5, indicating strong realism.
-Other methods showed more varied ratings with higher proportion of lower ratings.
+\item \textbf{Realism}: Participants found our generated outputs to be highly realistic, predominantly awarding our method a score of 5, while baseline methods exhibited more variance with a larger proportion of low ratings.

-\item \textbf{Smoothness}: Our method led in this metric with mostly rating 5.
-DreamBooth and SD2i showed mixed ratings, and SDi has the highest rating score of 1, indicating smoothness issues.
+\item \textbf{Smoothness}: Our approach led this category with the majority of ratings being 5.
+DreamBooth and SD2i produced mixed results, and SDi frequently scored 1, indicating noticeable smoothness issues.

-\item \textbf{Quality}: Our method maintained the highest rating predominantly with the rating 5, followed by DreamBooth and SD2i with more mixed results.
-SDi is the worst methods again with a significant number of low ratings (1 and 2).
+\item \textbf{Quality}: Our method maintained its lead by predominantly scoring 5, whereas SDi performed the poorest, accumulating a significant number of 1s and 2s.

 \end{itemize}